Random projection of Linear and Semidefinite problem with linear inequalities: Introduction

+while preserving, approximately, w.a.h.p.~the optimal value of the problem.
+Although this result makes it possible to aggregate equality constraints of the form ``$Ax = b$'', aggregating an \emph{inequality constraint} of the form ``$Ax \leq b$'' is a far subtler issue.

-while preserving, approximately, w.a.h.p. the optimal value of the problem.
-Considering the dual setting, this result allows to reduce the dimension of the dual problem where the dual variables $y \in \mathbb{R}^m$ are ``replaced" by $T^\top y_T$ with $y_T \in \mathbb{R}^{k}$.
-This framework, however, does not allow to reduce both the number of constraints and the number of variables of an LP as in the dual problem we now have inequality constraints instead of equality ones.
-Indeed, to randomly aggregate a set of inequality constraints: $Ax \le b$, we need a random matrix $S$ whose entries $S_{ij}$ are non-negative.
-Alternatively, one may consider the approach of adding slack variables $s\in \mathbb{R}^m_+$ to transform the inequality constraints into equality constraints.
+For example, one might be tempted to take a look at the duals of the problems above, which leads to problems of the format $\max \{\transpose{b}y \mid c - \transpose{A}y\geq 0 \}$ and $\max\{\transpose{b}(\transpose{T}y_{T}) \mid c - \transpose{A}{\transpose{T}y_T}\geq 0 \}$.
+Performing the substitution $z = \transpose{T}y_{T}$ leads to a dual problem with less variables, but the number of inequality constraints remains the same.
+So this approach cannot be used to aggregate inequality constraints.
+Alternatively, one may consider adding slack variables $s\in \mathbb{R}^m_+$ to transform inequality constraints into equality constraints.
 However, this is unlikely to be efficient in the random projection framework because, although the number of constraints is reduced, the number of variables increases by $m$ in the projected problem.
 Hence using slack variables is a non-starter and we can not expect to reduce the solving time of the problem.

+Indeed, to randomly aggregate a set of inequality constraints ``$Ax \le b$'', we need a random matrix $S$ whose entries $S_{ij}$ are non-negative.
 In this paper, we propose the first method that allows to randomly aggregate a set of inequality constraints in an LP.
 More precisely, let us consider the pair: